Compare Quality Nursing Home Providers in San Jose, California, Page 2.

 Nursing homes in San Jose, CA offer a variety of services for seniors who need help with daily living tasks.
 The terms skilled nursing and nursing homes are....

-Nursing Home in San Jose, California
+Compare Quality Nursing Home Providers in San Jose, California, Page 2.

 Nursing homes in San Jose, CA offer a variety of services for seniors who need help with daily living tasks.
 The terms skilled nursing and nursing homes are somewhat interchangeable, but generally, nursing homes provide more medical care than assisted living facilities.
 Independent living apartments are available for seniors who do not need assistance.
 San Jose has a wide variety of nursing homes, assisted living facilities, and independent living communities.
 The cost of nursing homes in San Jose is higher than the average in California, but the average income in San Jose is also higher than the average in California.
 San Jose is one of the top cities in California for senior care, with many highly rated nursing homes facilities available, such as Belmont Village Senior Living, Lincoln Glen Manor, and The Terraces at Los Altos.